7tl7qns7ch/seungjunlee.github.io/README.md

 - Using Neural ODEs and the Hamiltonian equations to continuously model dynamical systems and utilize the energy conservation principle.

-- Simulating various systems with different physical properties and initial conditions and validating the capability to efficiently learn new systems even with limited data.
+- Simulating various systems with different physical properties and initial conditions, and validating the capability to efficiently learn new systems even with limited data.

 **3. Learning-based sound source classification and localization with limited data (2019.03 - 2021.02)**